Inspired by the Tamagotchi form factor, Seacrest follows the story of Lily and Lila during a serene hometown summer.

 Where to?

 In the Tamagotchi form factor, there are only 3 physical buttons to engage the digital screen.
-As such, the user interface has to help guide the user to ensure they can easily navigate the space.
+As such, the user interface's visual elements have to help guide the user to ensure they can easily navigate the space.

 What's after Seacrest?